maarten-pennings/6502/6gpio/README.md

 Enter the second approach.
 We had a clever idea of having wait loops on specific address ranges.
 As long as the wait loop executes in that range, some address pins have a fixed value.
-As long as the wait loop executes in another range, that address pins has the opposite value.
+When the wait loop executes in another range, those address pins have the opposite value.
-We can use that for creating a blink with configurable.
+We can use that for creating a blink with configurable frequency.

 This is what we did when our computer consisted only of a [6502 and EEPROM](../3eeprom#34-blinky).
 Even after adding a [RAM](../4ram#42-adding-ram) we used this approach because we had no other peripherals.